arduino/docs-content/content/hardware/09.kits/maker/nesso-n1/tutorials/user-manual/content.md

 }
 ```

 ***Please note: because the `LORA_ENABLE` pin is on an I/O expander, it cannot be passed directly to the RadioLib library constructor.
-The library must be initialized with the reset pin set to `RADIOLIB_NC` and it is best practice to perform a manual reset in setup.***
+The library must be initialized with the reset pin set to `RADIOLIB_NC`.***

 #### Configuring for Public LoRa® Networks